IDMNYU/DM997X-Thesis-FA16/dm997X_ms_thesis_paper.md

 BEFORE you proofread, read:
 * [Indiana University's Proofreading for Common Surface Errors: Spelling, Punctuation, and Grammar](http://www.indiana.edu/~wts/pamphlets/proofing_grammar.shtml)

-Use [TurnItIn](http://turnitin.com/) to check for plagarism or mistakes in references/citations.
+Use [TurnItIn](https://newclasses.nyu.edu) in NYU Classes to check for plagarism or mistakes in references/citations.

 TurnItIn is the originality detection service available through NYU Classes.
 Before using TurnItIn, it is important to understand the implications under the Family Educational Rights and Privacy Act of 1974 (FERPA) regarding student work.
 Once a student submits an assignment or a piece of work to an instructor, this work then is considered an education record under FERPA.
 (For more information regarding FERPA at NYU, please see www.nyu.edu/about/policies-guidelines-compliance/policies-and-guidelines/FERPA.html.)